Donald of Islay, Lord of the Isles: The Earldom of Ross

-In the same year, following the death of Alexander Leslie, Earl of Ross, Donald pressed the claims of Mariota, Alexander Leslie's sister and Donald's wife, to the possession of Ross.
+Following the death of Alexander Leslie, Earl of Ross in 1402, Donald pressed the claims of his wife Mariota, Alexander Leslie's sister, to the possession of Ross.
 Donald attempted to gain control of the earldom.
 Sometime after 1405 but before 1411, Donald gained control of Dingwall Castle, the chief seat of the earldom and was welcomed to Ross by the people.
 In the year after the death of the nominal king, Robert III, Donald sent emissaries to England, to make contact with the heir of the Scottish throne, the captive and, as yet, uncrowned James Stewart.
 King Henry IV of England sent his own emissaries to Donald in the following year to negotiate an alliance against Albany.

 With control over the principal seat of the earldom of Ross and support of the exiled heir to the Scottish throne, in 1411 Donald felt strong enough that he was in pursuit of a noble cause, so he marched an army of 10,000 Islesmen and Ross vassals against Albany's main northern ally, Alexander Stewart, Earl of Mar.
 At the Battle of Harlaw, Donald won a decisive victory, and thereafter returned to the western Highlands and Isles.

 In the aftermath, Albany was able to retake Dingwall and seize control of Easter Ross.
 In 1415, the heir of Alexander Leslie, Euphemia II, resigned the earldom to Albany.
 Donald prepared for war and proclaimed himself "Lord of Ross".
 Although Albany appointed his own son John Stewart to the earldom, Donald's wife continued to regard herself as the rightful Countess.

 Donald died in 1423 in Islay.
 He was succeeded by his son Alexander.who became Lord of the Isles and Earl of Ross.

 Marriage and children

-He married Mariota Leslie of Ross, who ultimately gained the title Countess of Ross.
+He married Mariota Leslie of Ross.
 They had several children: